 Made from a pig’s large intestine, this plate of Thai delicacies comes in two sizes to accommodate sharing or bigger appetites.

 Savour its unique flavour minus the undesirable small as these are well-cleaned and prepared.
 Enjoyed the crispy outer layer, contrasted with the softer texture within for a good bite.

-Thai Stir Fried Cabbage with Fish Sauce ($5)
+Thai Stir Fried Cabbage with Fish Sauce ($5 / $8 for delivery)

 Add some veggies to your meal with these wok hei immense cabbage shreds, prepared Thai-style by stir-frying with Thai fish sauce.

 This light, simple dish is a great palate-cleanser that’s fragrant and flavourful at the same time.

 Still hungry?
 Add in this Thai style fried omelette to complement your Kway Chap – cooked till fluffy.

 What I enjoyed was the addition of ‘salad’ at the top, with sprinkling of spring onions, crunchy onions and chopped red chillies.
 The drizzling of of a tangy sauce made this a lot more addictive.